alinmear/playbook.silverblue/README.md

 e.g. run the whole playbook: `sudo make`

+The playbook can be run in check mode with `make check`

 ## Configuration

+By default `make` works mit the localhost.ini inventory.
+In this file you need to set the `os` variable to either `silverblue` or `workstation`.
+If you want to manage multiple hosts, create an own host inventory and run the playbook with `make hostfile=name-of-your-inventory`

 The Base rule has some proper defaults; if you want to overwrite them, do that within `vars/base.yml` or on a per host base within the inventory.